-Retinopathy of prematurity (ROP) is a problem with the eyes of premature babies.
+Retinopathy of prematurity (ROP) is an eye problem that can affect babies who are born early (premature).
 It is common in babies born at or before 30 weeks.
 And it is common in babies under 1.5 kilograms.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and